Xcalibur12/sent_split_tutorial/README.md

 1) Find the end time point of '-다' (which is the end point of a sentence)
 2) Find the end time point of 'sil' after '-다' (which is the start point of the next sentence)

+# Advantages
+* Robust against speech mistakes, such as repeating words in a sentence
+* Robust aginst long pauses in the middle of a sentence (because text-dependent)

 # Prerequisites
 1. Python 3
 2. pydub (python library)